nandan121/whispo-extrasettings/README.md

 - Hold `Ctrl` key to record your voice, release to transcribe it.
 - Automatically insert the transcript into the application you are using.
-- Works with any application that supports text input.

 - Data is stored locally on your machine.
 - Transcrbing with OpenAI Whisper (provided by OpenAI or Groq).
-- Support custom API URL so you can use your own API to transcribe.
+- Support **custom API URL** so you can use your own API to transcribe.
 - Supports post-processing your transcript with LLMs (e.g. OpenAI, Groq and Gemini).

 ## License